Digital-Anthropic/cloud-labs/terraform/theory/README.md

 ### Locking

-State file locking prevents concurrent runs that can lead to conflicts and inconsistencies in the infrastructure.
+State file locking in Terraform prevents concurrent runs that can lead to conflicts and inconsistencies in the infrastructure.
+It ensures that only one Terraform operation can modify the state at a time, thereby maintaining consistency and integrity.

-What is the default behaviour?

-What happens when an apply is forcefull shut down?

-How to unlock the file?

 ```hcl
 terraform {